Ahmad al-Mansur: Relations with Europe

-Relations with Ottoman Empire
+Relations with the Ottoman Empire

 Al-Mansur had ambivalent relations with the Ottoman Empire.
+At the very start of his reign, he formally recognized the suzerainty of the Ottoman sultan, as Abd al-Malik had done, while still remaining independent in practice.

+Unlike Abd al-Malik, who won his battle with Ottoman support, Ahmad al-Mansur triumphed at the Battle of Wadi al-Makhazin without any Ottoman aid.
+His growing suspicion that the Ottomans had tried to assassinate him, especially since the earliest rebellions were carried out by figures with Ottoman ties, combined with his conviction that he was the Ottomans’ equal rather than a subordinate and indeed the rightful leader of the Islamic world, caused al-Mansur to believe that the Ottomans had taken caliphal authority away from Prophet's family.

-At the very start of his reign he formally recognized the suzerainty of the Ottoman sultan, as Abd al-Malik had done, while still remaining de facto independent.
-However he quickly alienated the Ottoman sultan when he favorably received the Spanish embassy in 1579, who brought him lavish gifts, and then reportedly trampled the symbol of Ottoman suzerainty before a Spanish embassy in 1581.
-He also suspected that the Ottomans were involved in the first rebellions against him in his early reign.
+All of the above led him to quickly alienate the Ottomans after he favorably received the Spanish embassy in 1579, who brought him lavish gifts, and then reportedly trampled the symbol of Ottoman suzerainty before a Spanish embassy in 1581.
 As a result, he minted coins in his own name and had Friday prayers and the khutba delivered in his name instead of in the name of Murad III, the Ottoman sultan.

 In response to the removal of his name from Friday prayers, Murad III began preparations for an attack on Morocco.
 After getting word of this, al-Mansur rushed to send an ambassador to Istanbul with sizeable gifts and the attack was cancelled.
-He paid a tribute of over 100,000 gold coins, agreed to show respect to the Ottoman sultan and in return he was left alone.
+He paid a tribute of over 100,000 gold coins, agreed to show respect to the Ottoman sultan, and in return, was left alone.
 The embassy nearly failed to reach Istanbul due to the opposition of Uluç (later known as Kılıç Ali Paşa), the Ottoman Grand Admiral in Algiers who hoped to have Morocco invaded and incorporated into Ottoman Algeria's sphere of influence.